Prolonged grief disorder: ICD-11

 Prolonged grief disorder in the ICD-11 is diagnosed when a person experiences ongoing and intense grief after the death of someone close.
 Core symptoms include strong longing or preoccupation with the deceased, combined with emotional pain such as sadness, guilt, anger, or numbness.
 The grief must last longer than culturally expected and cause significant disruption to daily life.
 Additional signs include difficulty coping without the deceased, problems recalling positive memories, social withdrawal, and increased substance use or suicidal thoughts.
 The diagnosis should reflect the individual's cultural norms and not be confused with normal bereavement or other mental health conditions like depression or PTSD.
 Children and older adults may show grief differently depending on developmental stages.

 Assessment tools

 Multiple assessment tools specifically for grief related to bereavement have been developed.
 The Brief Grief Questionnaire, the 13-item Prolonged Grief-13-R and the 19 item Inventory for Prolonged Grief are screening tools which may suggest the presence of a prolonged grief disorder, with further interview and grief history inventory required to establish a diagnosis.
-The Inventory of Complicated Grief (developed in 1995) is validaded to assess grief symptoms and remains widely used today.
+The Inventory of Complicated Grief (developed in 1995) is validated to assess grief symptoms and remains widely used today.
 According to a 2020 systematic review, there were eleven assessment tools, three of which are designed for clinical interviews.
 The Traumatic Grief Inventory Self-Report was the only assessment tool found to have empirical evidence supporting use as a diagnostic tool.